HansZizold/Capstone-project_Concert/README.md

 ## ACKNOWLEDMENTS:

 Special thanks to Cindy Shin (https://www.behance.net/adagio07) who is the author of the original design that this project is based on.
+Thanks also to all the people that reviewed my code in order to make it better.
 And mainly all my gratitude to Microverse who is making possible many dreams come true.
 **Thanks MICROVERSE!!!**